 According to Mark, Marylhurst is ahead of the curve in many areas, such as online learning.

 "Marylhurst may be small, but concepts we're already espousing here are just starting to take root at other universities," Mark said.
 "Marylhurst lives the idea that 'everyone is a teacher.'
 The teacher is a facilitator, allowing students to lead discussion and conversation to evolve.
 At the end of class, everyone has learned and discovered things."

 "There's a sense that you've owned your education at Marylhurst," Adam explained.
 "And that kind of learning sticks with you."

 And Marylhurst people will stick with them.
-The Webbers speak reverently of faculty such as Jeff Sweeney, chair of the Department of Communication Studies, who has been an important counselor and guide to Mark in his journey through college.
+The Webbers speak reverently of faculty such as Jeff Sweeney, who has been an important counselor and guide to Mark in his journey through college.

 "And how many people would invite their college adviser to their wedding?"
 Adam asked, since he is doing exactly that.
 "And Mom's adviser, Meg Roland, went to her birthday party and they're going to Rome together with a 'study abroad' group at Marylhurst."

 "This is a fantastic school," Amy said.
 "We all feel so at home here."